Ayobami-00/tag/README.md

 flutter run -d <physical_device_id> --release
 ```

-See [DEMO.md](DEMO.md) for a local walkthrough and validation checklist.

 ## Contributing

 Issues and pull requests are welcome.
 Please read [CONTRIBUTING.md](CONTRIBUTING.md) before contributing and use the GitHub issue templates for bug reports, feature requests, and privacy/local-first concerns.